-How now? where's your master?
+Enter a MESSENGER How now?
+Where's your master?
 SERVANT.

-He met the duke in the street, sir; of whom he hath taken a solemn leave: his lordship will next morning for France.
-The duke hath offered him letters of commendations to the king.
+He met the Duke in the street, sir; of whom he hath taken a solemn leave.
+His lordship will next morning for France.
+The Duke hath offered him letters of commendations to the King.

-They shall be no more than needful there, if they were more than they can commend.
+SECOND LORD They shall be no more than needful there, if they were more than they can commend.

-They cannot be too sweet for the king's tartness.
+FIRST LORD They cannot be too sweet for the King's tartness.

 Here's his lordship now.